-Community School's first Financial Aid consideration is given to CSN families who currently receive financial aid and have reapplied.
-The School then awards grants to new and returning students who have not previously received aid.
-We endeavor to meet the demonstrated financial need of as many accepted candidates as possible.
+Community School’s first financial aid consideration is given to CSN families who currently receive financial aid and have reapplied.
+The School then awards grants to new and returning students who are not currently receiving aid.
+We endeavor to meet the demonstrated financial need of as many candidates as possible.

 Financial aid funds are limited.
 Applicants whose needs cannot be met will be placed in a wait pool.
 If funds become available at a later time (as funds are released from families on financial aid who leave the School or who do not qualify for continued assistance), they will be granted to applicants who qualify.
 The Financial Aid Committee will decide on grants as funds become available.

 Financial aid grants are offered to students who have been accepted to Grades 6-12, and limited financial aid is offered to students accepted to grades K-5, whose families demonstrate financial need.

 To assess the level of need, the School uses a third party assessment service from TADS.
 The family's total income, assets, and special circumstances are taken into consideration.